symeneses/MLS-C01/3_modelling/AWSMLservices.md

 pip install sagemaker-training
 ```

-Especify the environment variable `SAGEMAKER_PROGRAM` with the script containing the training code.
+Specify the environment variable `SAGEMAKER_PROGRAM` with the script containing the training code.

 To use GPU devices, the containers need to be NVIDIA-docker compatible, for that, the `CUDA toolkit` has to be included in the containers.